glue-finance/glue/README.md

 ## Structure:

-Glue V1 is composed of 6 contracts:
+Glue V1 is composed of 6 smart contracts:

 - **GlueStickERC20**: is the factory contract that glues ERC20 tokens.
 - **GlueStickERC721**: is the factory contract that glues ERC721E tokens.